 6.1.2.3 SVC Layer Aware Bearer Allocation in MBMS

-In this section, we assume that multiple MBMS radio bearers of different MCS (Modulation and Coding Scheme) levels can be allocated to each SVC layer.
+In this section, we assume that multiple MBMS radio bearers of different MCS (Modulation and Coding Scheme) levels (see TS xx.xxx section X-Y) can be allocated to each SVC layer.
 The high-priority base layer can be transmitted using robust, but low rate MCS channel, while the enhancement layers can be transmitted using high rate MCS channels.
 The combined effect of allocating multi-level MCS channels for SVC is that UEs in an area of good signal strength may receive all base and enhancement layers, however the UEs in an area of poor signal strength may only receive base layer data.
 Compared to the case where uniform MCS level is assigned to MBMS bearers, the multi-level MCS allocation for SVC is adaptive to channel condition and provides graceful quality degradation.

 For example, Figure 11 (a) shows typical MBMS bearer allocation, that H.264/AVC [3] single layer stream is allocated to a radio bearer of 16 QAM modulation.
 Assuming that eNodeB signal power is set to cover 90% of the MBMS service area, UEs may loss data or experience service outage in the rest of 10% area with this MCS allocation.